What does the Presbyterian Church (USA) believe?

 Respond to God’s Will…

-God has given everyone gifts and talents that meant to be developed and to be used as we love God, our neighbors and ourselves our whole life long.
+God has given everyone gifts and talents that are meant to be developed and to be used as we love God, our neighbors and ourselves our whole life long.